-NON-TRADITIONAL CREDIT (continued)
+NON TRADITIONAL CREDIT (continued)

-- Utility services: gas, electric, water, land-line telephone service, or cable TV (services should not be included in rent payments); - Insurance payments: automobile, life, household, renter's insurance, medical supplements.
+- Rent or housing payments; - Utility services: gas, electric, water, land-line telephone service, or cable TV (when services are not included in rent payments); - Insurance payments: automobile, life, household, renter's insurance, medical supplements.
 Premiums paid through payroll deduction for employee offered coverage of plans are ineligible.
-Premiums paid quarterly or annually are acceptable when the payment(s) provide 12 months of coverage. - Childcare: licensed childcare providers may provide documentation to support the date of enrollment, dates of fees paid, etc. Bank statements to support cash withdraws or handwritten receipts are not acceptable. - School tuition; - Payments to local stores (car dealerships, department/furniture/appliance stores, specialty stores); - Payments for uninsured portions of medical bills; - Internet or cell phone services; - Automobile leases; - Personal loans with repayment terms in writing, supported with canceled checks, money order receipts, or electronic payment receipts; - Monthly subscription services, gym memberships, etc. when they can be adequately verified in accordance with this section; - 12 month documented history of savings that demonstrate regular deposits which equal three months of proposed mortgage (PITI) payments that will be retained as cash reserves post-closing; - Any other reference that gives insight into the applicant's willingness to make periodic payments on a regular basis for recurring credit obligations.
+Premiums paid quarterly or annually are acceptable when the payment(s) provide 12 months of coverage. - Childcare: Direct or third-party verification provided by a licensed childcare facility or provider on letterhead must: 1.
+Identify the child enrolled; 2.
+Specify the date of enrollment; 3.
+Indicate any payment due; and 4.
+Provide a payment history. - School tuition; - Payments to local stores (car dealerships, department/furniture/appliance stores, specialty stores); - Payments for uninsured portions of medical bills; - Internet or cell phone services; - Automobile leases; - Personal loans with repayment terms in writing, supported with canceled checks, money order receipts, or electronic payment receipts; - Monthly subscription services, gym memberships, etc. when they can be adequately verified in accordance with this section; - 12 month documented history of savings that demonstrate regular deposits which equal three months of proposed mortgage (PITI) payments that will be retained as cash reserves post-closing; - Any other reference that gives insight into the applicant's willingness to make periodic payments on a regular basis for recurring credit obligations.

-Debts that are obligatory, when credit was not extended to the applicant (such as Cchild support, alimony, garnishments, court ordered debts), , monthly subscription services, gym memberships, etc. are not eligible non-traditional credit tradelines.
+Debts that are obligatory, when credit was not extended to the applicant (such as child support, alimony, garnishments, court ordered debts), are not eligible non-traditional credit tradelines.

 Simply meeting the minimum tradelines for non-traditional credit should not be the sole basis for approval.
-The approved lender's underwriter is responsible to analyzinge the entirecomplete file when making an underwriting decision.
+The approved lender's underwriter is responsible for analyzing the complete file when making an underwriting decision.